La Librairie éphémère, the official Visa pour l'Image Perpignan Festival bookshop

 During the international photojournalism festival, the official bookshop at the main exhibition venue La Poudrière, place de la Révolution Française, featuring a selection of photography books and signings by leading photographers .

-From Thursday, September 5, to Saturday, September 7, in the courtyard at La Poudrière, a number of photographers signed their books.
-In case you’re interested in having your books sold at the Chapitre bookshop for Visa pour l'Image - Perpignan 2013, please contact Corinne Duchemin – firstname.lastname@example.org - 06.10.15.39.15.
+From Thursday, September 4, to Saturday, September 6, in the courtyard at La Poudrière, a number of photographers signed their books.
+In case you’re interested in having your books sold at the Librairie éphémère bookshop for Visa pour l'Image - Perpignan 2014, please contact Corinne Duchemin – email@example.com - 06.10.15.39.15.

-All the exhibitions in the 2013 festival are presented in the catalogue, with six pages for each of the exhibiting photographers.
+The catalogue presents the program of the 2014 festival, with a six-page feature on each exhibition and photographer.
 Visa pour l’Image-Perpignan – an outstanding view of the history of the present day.

-Catalogue on sale throughout the Festival at the Chapitre bookstore La Poudrière (August 31, 2013 - September 15, 2013)
+Catalogue on sale throughout the Festival at the Librairie éphémère bookstore in La Poudrière (August 30, 2014 - September 14, 2014)

 On sale in all good bookshops, all year round.